asimokby/recommendation-system-Hepsiburada/README.md

 ## About <a name="About"></a>

-In this repo, I tackled a challenge from Hepsiburada.
-The challenge is building a related products recommendation for the cart page of an online store.
+In this project, I built a recommendation system for an online grocery store.
+The idea is building a related-products recommendation system for the cart page of an online store.
 Meaning that when a customer is landed on the cart page, a list of recommended products should be provided.